FarronF/limerick-council-meetings/meetings/2021/10/21-Monthly Meeting of Municipal District of Cappamore_Kilmallock/Agenda - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 21st October 2021.md

 full presentation on the regeneration process as outlined at a recent Metropolitan meeting as

-this has a huge bearing on our overall budget.---
+this has a huge bearing on our overall budget.
+---